- The Fiscal

 Many economists regard debt held by the public as the most meaningful measure of debt because it focuses on cash raised in financial markets to support government activities.
 It is often expressed as a percentage of gross domestic product (GDP), a ratio that measures the capacity of the economy to support such borrowing.
 Debt as a percentage of GDP is particularly useful in comparing debt levels over time and among countries of different sizes.

-The United States’ debt to GDP ratio at the end of fiscal year 2019 was 79 percent.
-That figure is up from the ratio at the end of 2018 of 78 percent, and is the highest since 1948.
-Under current law, debt held by the public is on track to approach the size of our annual GDP in the next decade.
+The United States’ debt-to-GDP ratio at the close of March 2020 was 82 percent.
+That figure is up from 79 percent at the end of 2019, and is the highest since 1948.
+However, the outlook has radically changed over the past few months.
+As a result of the economic effects of the coronavirus (COVID-19) pandemic as well as legislation passed in response to it, debt held by the public is on track to equal the size of our annual GDP this year.

-In dollar terms, debt held by the public at the end of fiscal year 2019 was $16.8 trillion.
+In dollar terms, debt held by the public at the end of March 2020 was $17.7 trillion.
 Such debt is issued in a range of maturities from 1-month bills to 30-year bonds.
 It also includes securities that are not traded in secondary markets, such as savings bonds and state and local government securities.

-Domestic creditors hold 61 percent of the outstanding debt held by the public.
-The remaining 39 percent is held by foreign creditors.
+At the end of March 2020 (the most recent data available), domestic creditors held 61 percent of the outstanding debt held by the public.
+The remaining 39 percent was held by foreign creditors.

-Gross federal debt stood at $22.7 trillion at the end of fiscal year 2019 — $5.9 trillion of which represented securities held by government accounts.
-About half of that total — $2.8 trillion — is held by Social Security’s Old-Age and Survivors Insurance trust fund.
+Gross federal debt stood at $23.7 trillion at the end of March 2020 — $6.0 trillion of which represented securities held by government accounts. $2.8 trillion of that total is held by Social Security’s Old-Age and Survivors Insurance trust fund.
 Securities held by such accounts represent internal transactions of the government and thus have no direct effect on credit markets.